cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-catalog-mode/readme.txt

 = An essential kit for your WooCommerce site? =

 YITH WooCommerce Catalog Mode is available in combination with many other plugins in [**YITH Essential Kit for WooCommerce #1**](https://wordpress.org/plugins/yith-essential-kit-for-woocommerce-1/), a bundle of indispensable tools to make your WooCommerce site look more professional and be more user-friendly.
 Learn more about all WooCommerce plugins included and boost your WooCommerce site with a simple click!

-= Premium features of YITH WooCommerce Catalog Mode =

-* All features of the free version
-* Enable/disable catalog mode without having to disable YITH WooCommerce Catalog Mode.
-* Do not apply catalog mode to selected WooCommerce products added in the “Exclusion list”.
-Exclusions are managed from “Exclusions” tab
-* Set options for WooCommerce products in “Exclusion list”, to which catalog mode is not applied
-* Reverse functioning of “Exclusion list”, by applying catalog mode only to WooCommerce products added in the list
-* Hide WooCommerce “Cart” and “Checkout” pages and any other possible reference to them
-* Hide WooCommerce product price
-* Enter an alternative text to replace WooCommerce product price (e.g. “Register to see price”)
-* Hide WooCommerce price to all users or to unregistered users only
-* Add a tab with an inquiry form for each WooCommerce product to let your users contact you and ask about it
-* Include the link of the WooCommerce product page from which the inquiry email has been sent
-* Custom button in WooCommerce product page
-* Select an action for the button added by YITH Woocommerce Catalog Mode (generic URL, email address, phone number, Skype contact)
-* Disable WooCommerce “Reviews” tab in product page for all users or for unregistered users only

 == Installation ==